8 Fixes Bluetooth Not Available Error on Mac tahoe 26

 Bluetooth device not appearing on MacBook Pro or any other macOS version, then make sure to search for the bluetooth device manually.
 Turn Off and On the bluetooth to refresh the bluetooth system of Mac.

-• Click on the Apple logo on the top menubar
+1. Click on the Apple logo on your Mac Menu and Choose System Settings.

 Solution 6: Restart the Bluetooth Device or Accessories